JCurtisRMIT/arduino/analogVsDigital.md

 ## Smoothing Noisy Data
 Sometimes you'll notice that your sensor data is a bit jittery or noisy.
 A really handy function to have is a smoothing function.
 Arduino doesn't actually have one in its stock library, however you can build your own simple smoothing function by collecting some data over time, then averaging it.
 Simply collect a specified number of sensor readings using a for loop by adding them together, then divide the total by the number of readings. ie: the mean average.

-The following example calls a custom function called smooth() that we define ourselves before the main loop().
+The following example calls a custom function called **smooth()** that we define ourselves before the main loop().
 Try this with a jittery sensor and experiment with different amounts of readings; a larger amount of readings will produce a better average - but will be slower in its response.

-_Note: The Arduino compiler is a bit fussy about scope (Links to an external site.) if you define a function underneath (which is common in other languages).
+_Note: The Arduino compiler is a bit fussy about [scope](https://www.arduino.cc/en/pmwiki.php?n=Reference/Scope) if you define a function underneath (which is common in other languages).
 This is why our smooth() function is defined above setup()_

 ```c++